madeyourday/Coding-Standards/README.md

 * Use UTF-8 without BOM
 * Use tabs for indenting and spaces for aligning.
 [Details…](http://lea.verou.me/2012/01/why-tabs-are-clearly-superior/)
 * No limit on line length.
 The soft limit is 120 characters.
 Lines SHOULD be 80 characters or less.
-* No whitespace at the end of lines (except special meanings like in markdown or e-mail)
+* No whitespace at the end of lines (except special meanings like in markdown or email)
 * Always add a new line to the end of files (better for git)

 ## PHP